AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

 We've developed a [tool](https://github.com/AppFlowy-IO/AppFlowy-Supabase) designed to set up the database tables, triggers, and functions within a Supabase PostgreSQL database.
 With this tool, a single command can configure your database.
 For a detailed guide, please consult [this documentation](https://github.com/AppFlowy-IO/AppFlowy-Supabase/tree/main/postgres).

-#### Dive in the code
+#### DB Code Walkthrough

 AppFlowy's backend is developed in Rust, which requires a Rust crate to interact seamlessly with the Postgres database.

 Thankfully, the community has provided [postgrest-rs](https://github.com/supabase-community/postgrest-rs), a crate specifically designed to handle Supabase's Postgres database features.
 We've defined a struct named [SupabaseServer](https://github.com/AppFlowy-IO/AppFlowy/blob/main/frontend/rust-lib/flowy-server/src/supabase/server.rs) that implements the `AppFlowyServer` trait.

 When interacting with the Postgres database, primarily CRUD operations are carried out.
 However, it's important to emphasize the value of the RPC function for customizing database actions.

 We've defined a function called `flush_collab_updates_v3`.
 This function locks the row with a specified OID, aggregates the updates into a single update, and then deletes the consolidated updates.

 Here is the definition of the `flush_collab_updates_v3` function: